carstingaxion/wordpress-cache-control/readme.txt

 Any plugin that require dynamic content will be negatively affected.
 For example, many anti-comment spam plugins will not work when served statically from a cache.
 Make sure to test every feature on your website after enabling caching.
 Plugins that produce texts, images, ads, and the like will produce one output and potentially have that served to all users until the cache expires.

 == Changelog ==

+= 2.1.2 =

+* Resolved a problem where sticky posts could make the front page and archives uncacheable.

 = 2.1.1 =